AndreeaFar/AndreeaFar/README.md

 - 👀 Exploring the vast landscape of web development.
 - 🌱 Currently diving deep into Front-End technologies.
-- 💞️ Eager to share insights and collaborate on exciting projects.
+- 💞️ Happy to share insights and collaborate on exciting projects.
 - 🥅 2024 Goal: Join a cool team where I can leverage my skills and continue developing them.

 ### Let's Connect!